Skip to Content

 Leave tails long enough to create a 6cm fringe on either end of your work.

-Hayden Bag – Free Mosaic Crochet Tote Bag Pattern
+Free Overlay Mosaic Crochet Blanket Pattern

 Foundation chain: using A, ch102